Life Settlement Companies

 It was great to see a page specifically dedicated to the risks and considerations when getting a life settlement, such as high broker fees, privacy concerns, and an upfront warning about the length of the life settlement process.
 With large dollar amounts at stake, it’s reassuring to see life settlement companies that take time to educate customers on the pitfalls of the industry, even if there’s not a monetary benefit for them.
-They even have a cautionary article, 5 reasons not to get a life settlement.
+They also have a cautionary article, 5 reasons not to get a life settlement.

 Genesis Life Settlements

 First off is speed.
 While many companies take 90-120 days to finalize a settlement, Genesis can put money in your pocket in half that amount of time.
 Part of the reason for their speediness is that they handle everything needed for paperwork – including seeking out your medical records and illustrations for you.
 All you need to do is sign three basic forms with your information, and release them to gather documentation on your behalf.

-On top of that, they underwrite policies that oftentimes others won’t.
-What this means if if another broker/agent says you’re too young or your policy too small to be worthy submitting, Genesis will take it, and let the providers decide for themselves.
+On top of that, they underwrite policies that others won’t.
+If another broker says you’re too young or your policy is too small, Genesis will take your application and let the providers decide for themselves.

 Licensed nationally, Genesis has a transparent bid process to go with their easy application.
-A small company of 5 people, they take the time to show the steps of your selling process, so you can rest assured you’re getting the best price for your settlement.
+A small company of five people, they take the time to show the steps of your selling process, so you can rest assured you’re getting the best price for your settlement.

 Amrita is one of the only sites that has an online portal that allows you to view, accept and decline bids right from your own computer, instead of having to communicate back and forth with a broker.

 Top 5 Life Settlement Providers

-Here’s our top 5 life and viatical settlement providers based on number of offers, again in no particular order.
+Here are our top 5 life and viatical settlement providers based on number of offers, again in no particular order.
 We’ve also highlighted the areas each performed best.
-Providers are life settlement companies that purchase policies.

 Magna Life Settlements